BioLab-cz/StLiter/README.md

 Our directory contains only a content : 1.codes to build compressed de bruijn graph.

-THe directory named #src# consisted of the code necessary to build the StLiter.
+The directory named #src# consisted of the code necessary to build the StLiter.
 To build the StLiter, change the directory to src and type

 	$ make